byte-academy-pistons/W11D4/README.md

 Once again, you want to create a visualization that answers: what segments of users would be interested in the bicycle project?
 Based on your visualization, BootLoader would send a push notification to those segments that advertises the bicycle project.

-You can create any kind of visualization that you think best answers the question. e.g. static or interactive, using HTML5 or python.
-Feel free to use any tools you're familiar with, or try out that new data viz library you heard so much about.

-To submit your visualization, star and fork the data viz challenge repo on Github here https://github.com/localytics/data-viz-challenge.
-This github repository also contains the JSON data.
-Submit a pull request when your submission is ready with some instructions on how to run your code or a link to a hosted version.
-Submit an issue on Github with any questions you have, or email dthompson@localytics.com.

-While our prize pool challenge ended December 1st, 2014, feel free to continue submissions, as Localytics is always looking for new talents and ideas in the field of data viz.
-If you'd like to see our winner, feel free to take a look here at http://domajno.github.io/data-viz-challenge/